 This is a question worth asking directly, and the answer depends on your situation.
 Medicare Advantage can still be the right choice for many people — some plans remain competitive, and if you use the supplemental benefits and your doctors are in-network, the math can work in your favor.

-But Original Medicare (Parts A and B) with a Medigap supplement policy offers something Medicare Advantage does not: nationwide network coverage with no referrals required.
+But Original Medicare (Parts A and B) with a Medigap supplement policy offers something Medicare Advantage does not: nationwide network coverage with no referrals required and far fewer prior authorization requirements.
 If you travel frequently, live part of the year in a different state, or want the flexibility to see any doctor who accepts Medicare without worrying about network restrictions, Original Medicare may be worth the comparison.

 There is one window where you have guaranteed issue rights on Medigap regardless of health: the Medicare Advantage Trial Right.
 If you join Medicare Advantage for the first time and then decide within the first 12 months that you want to return to Original Medicare, you have a one-time right to buy a Medigap policy without medical underwriting.
 This right expires after 12 months.